Connecting Egg Production to consumers, supermarkets and exporters

 Egg Farmers of Australia engage with supermarkets annually through either meetings or correspondence.

-Egg Farmers of Australia’s export brief outlining export for the previous year is updated annually in August.
+Egg Farmers of Australia’s export brief outlining export for the previous year is updated annually.

 Strategic